 What is a rich result?

-A rich result is used by Google to display a result of your pages in the organic search.
+A rich result is used by Google to display the result of your pages in the organic search.
 It is often used to show things like product ratings or a video carousel.
-This is really helpful for an end user.
+This is really helpful for an end-user.

 Recently the FAQ rich data snippet has started to be used in search results by Google.
 (Note: You can see an image of this below).

 On my site, I make extensive use of FAQs.
 We have an FAQ plugin that helps with this and have enhanced it for this very reason.
 FAQs help our end users and help our on-page conversions.
 This detail has obviously not been lost on Google.

 How much of an increase in CTR do we get from FAQ Rich Results?

 I have noticed for a while that we get a better CTR for search results with an FAQ rich result.
 However, I had not done any proper analysis.

 In the Google Search Console, I get 2.8% across my whole site for average CTR.

 When I filter out the FAQ Rich results I get a 1.9%.

 If I filter and only show those with FAQ rich results I get a CTR of 4.8%.